Retirement Benefits

 To earn a full year of service credit during a fiscal year, you must work at least:

-Service credit for retirement purposes may differ from the service credit used by your employer for accrual of leave time.
 For details, log in to myCalPERS and refer to your Annual Member Statement.

 Birthday Quarters: An Increase Every 3 Months

 Your benefit factor increases with each quarter year of age, or every three months, based on your birthday.
-For example, based on a State Miscellaneous & Industrial member’s 2% at 55 formula, you are eligible to retire at age 50 with a multiplier of 1.1%.
+For example, based on a classic State Miscellaneous & Industrial member’s 2% at 55 formula, you are eligible to retire at age 50 with a multiplier of 1.1%.
 That multiplier increases every three months after your birthdate; at age 63 it reaches the maximum of 2.5%.
 If you are under 63, a birthday quarter may help to increase your benefit payment.

 The benefit factor is the retirement formula based on your membership date with each employer.
 View the benefit factor chart for your formula to see how the multiplier increases with each quarter year of age.